GRASS GIS: Architecture

 GRASS supports raster and vector data in two and three dimensions.
 The vector data model is topological, meaning that areas are defined by boundaries and centroids; boundaries cannot overlap within one layer.
 In contrast, OpenGIS Simple Features, defines vectors more freely, much as a non-georeferenced vector illustration program does.

 GRASS is designed as an environment in which tools that perform specific GIS computations are executed.
 Unlike GUI-based application software, the GRASS user is presented with a Unix shell containing a modified environment that supports execution of GRASS commands, termed modules.
 The environment has a state that includes parameters such as the geographic region covered and the map projection in use.
 All GRASS modules read this state and additionally are given specific parameters (such as input and output maps, or values to use in a computation) when executed.
 Most GRASS modules and abilities can be operated via a graphical user interface (provided by a GRASS module), as an alternative to manipulating geographic data in a shell.

-The GRASS distribution includes over 350 core modules.
-Over 100 add-on modules created by users are offered on its website.
-The libraries and core modules are written in C. Other modules are written in C, C++, Python, Unix shell, Tcl, or other scripting languages.
+The GRASS distribution includes over 400 core modules.
+Over 400 add-on modules created by users are offered on its website.
+The libraries and core modules are written in C. Other modules are written in C, C++, Python, Unix shell, or other scripting languages.
 The modules are designed under the Unix philosophy and hence can be combined using Python or shell scripting to build more complex or specialized modules, by users, without knowledge of C programming.

-There is cooperation between the GRASS and Quantum GIS (QGIS) projects.
+There is cooperation between the GRASS and QGIS projects.
 Recent versions of QGIS can be executed within the GRASS environment, allowing QGIS to be used as a user-friendly graphical interface to GRASS that more closely resembles other graphical GIS software than does the shell-based GRASS interface.

-Another project exists to re-implement GRASS in Java as JGRASS.
+Another project, JGrass, implemented in Java, combines the user-interface of uDig and algorithms in GRASS to provide hydrological and geomorphological analyses.